Alexander A. Nikolsky

-Alexander Alexandrovitch Nikolsky (Александр Александрович Никольский, 1903-1963) was a Russian-born American aeronautical engineer who worked in the domain of rotary-wing aircraft.
+Alexander Alexandrovitch Nikolsky (Александр Александрович Никольский, 1903–1963) was a Russian-born American aeronautical engineer who worked in the domain of rotary-wing aircraft.

 Professor Alexander Alexandrovitch Nikolsky (nicknamed "Nick"), was born in 1903 in the Russian Empire.
 He began his career as a cadet in the Russian Imperial Navy.
-He was serving on a naval training ship in Vladivostok when the Revolution of 1917 overwhelmed Russia.
+He served on a naval training ship in Vladivostok when the Revolution of 1917 overwhelmed Russia.
 He and his fellow cadets took the ship and sailed it to Japan.
-He later made his way to Cairo, then to Paris.
-The White Russian community in Paris took him in hand, and entered him in the Sorbonne, where he received certificates in mathematics and physical mechanics.
-Before he left Paris he also qualified for degrees in electrical and mechanical engineering.
+He later made his way to Cairo and then to Paris.
+The White Russian community in Paris took him in hand and entered him into the Sorbonne, where he received certificates in mathematics and physical mechanics.
+Before he left Paris he also qualified for an electrical and mechanical engineering degree.

-During his years in Paris he came to the conclusion that his future lay westward and, not waiting for legal entry documents, he signed on a merchant ship as a sailor.
+During his years in Paris, he concluded that his future lay westward and, not waiting for legal entry documents, he signed on a merchant ship as a sailor.
 He arrived in Philadelphia in 1928, jumped ship, and worked his way to Boston, where the Russian community again sponsored his further education, entering him in the Aeronautical Engineering Department of the Massachusetts Institute of Technology.
 He graduated the following year, receiving an M.S. in Aeronautical Engineering, and was immediately employed by Igor Sikorsky, President of Sikorsky Aircraft.
 He became an American citizen several years later.

 Nikolsky spent 13 years at the Sikorsky Aircraft Division of the United Aircraft Corporation (now United Technologies Corporation), serving successively and successfully as stress engineer, Chief of Structures, and Assistant Chief of Design.
 More importantly, he became a part of a small nucleus of engineers who worked with Igor Sikorsky to develop the world's first practical helicopter, the VS-300.
-The interest which developed during this phase of his career colored his remaining professional life.
+The interest which developed during his career phase colored his remaining professional life.